MicrosoftDocs/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 Here are some considerations before you start configuring the taskbar pinned applications:

 - There is no limit to the number of apps that you can pin
-- In the XML file, add apps using the Application User Model ID (AUMID) , the Desktop Application ID, or the Desktop Application Link Path.
+- In the XML file, add apps using the Application User Model ID (AUMID), the Desktop Application ID, or the Desktop Application Link Path
+- Some classic Windows applications are packaged differently than they were in previous versions of Windows, including Notepad and File Explorer.
+Make sure to enter the correct Application ID.
 To learn more, see [Find the Application User Model ID of an installed app](../store/find-aumid.md)
+- If you specify an app to be pinned that isn't provisioned for the user on the device, the pinned icon won't appear on the taskbar
-- The order of apps in the XML file dictates the order of pinned apps on the taskbar, from left to right, and to the right of any existing apps pinned by the user.
+- The order of applicationss in the XML file dictates the order of pinned apps on the taskbar, from left to right.
 If the OS is configured to use a right-to-left language, then the taskbar order is reversed
-- Some classic Windows applications are packaged differently than they were in previous versions of Windows, including Notepad and File Explorer.
-Be sure to enter the correct AppID.
-For more information, see [Application User Model ID (AUMID)](../kiosk/find-the-application-user-model-id-of-an-installed-app.md)

-## Taskbar options

-There are three app categories that could be pinned to a taskbar:

-- Apps pinned by the user
+- Applications can be pinned using the following methods:
-- Default Windows apps pinned during the OS installation, such as Microsoft Edge, File Explorer, and Store
+  - Default Windows apps, pinned during the OS installation.
+For example: Microsoft Edge, File Explorer, and Store.
+These applcations are pinned on the left (blue square)
-- Apps pinned by your organization, such as in an unattended Windows setup

-  In an unattended Windows setup file, it's recommended to use the [layoutmodification.xml method](../taskbar/configure.md) to configure the taskbar options.
-It's not recommended to use [TaskbarLinks](/windows-hardware/customize/desktop/unattend/microsoft-windows-shell-setup-taskbarlinks).

-The following example shows how apps are pinned.

-- Windows default apps to the left (blue square)
-- Apps pinned by the user in the center (red circle)
+  - Pinned manually by the user.
+These applications are pinned in the center (red circle)
-- Apps that you pin using XML to the right (green triangle)
+  - Pinned via policy settings.
+These applicaitons are pinned on the right (green triangle)

 ::: zone pivot="windows-10"